-The purpose of this blog is to demonstrate how working for yourself can be a “safe” option to consider when you make your next move.
-I wanted to make the point you have more control of your own success with a new business, in a new job that’s not always the case.
-Many new jobs clearly work out, and if they don’t speak to a good Recruitment to Recruitment firm you trust, (Spencer Hunt being the best I know) and you’ll have interviews set up within the week.
+The purpose of this blog is to demonstrate how working for yourself can be a ‘safe’ option to consider when you make your next move.
+I wanted to make the point that you have more control of your own success with a new business, whereas in a new job that’s not always the case.
+Many new jobs clearly work out, and if they don’t, speak to a good Recruitment to Recruitment firm you trust, (Spencer Hunt being the best I know) and you’ll have interviews set up within the week.

-Here are some of the additional reasons why a new businesses success is in your control:
+Here are some of the additional reasons why a new business’s success is in your control:

 I could go on but I don’t want to appear that I’m trying to sell working for yourself.
-This blog is simply to balance the argument when it comes to decision time on your next career move.
-Setting up your own business does have a stigma of being risky, and if a recruiter jumps into it with no thought or planning this bad reputation is rightly earned, however I hope I’ve shown it’s far from clear-cut.
+This blog is simply to balance the argument.
+Setting up your own business does have a stigma of being risky, and if a recruiter jumps into it with no thought or planning, this bad reputation is rightly earned, however I hope I’ve shown that it’s far from clear-cut.

 There are two big reasons recruiters can fail with their start-up in year one.
 There are those recruiters who aren’t made for working on their own, or those who set up with too little recruitment experience.

-When you are successful you should be taking on staff in the medium term so it can be just as simple as staying focused on your goal and toughing out the early days on your own.
-I do need to add recruiting your first staff is often the hardest, convincing good recruiters to join a one-man band or new business is not easy, so don’t assume getting staff will be easy or fast.
+When you are successful, you should be taking on staff in the medium term so it can be just as simple as staying focused on your goal and toughing out the early days on your own.
+I do need to add that recruiting your first employee is often the hardest – convincing good recruiters to join a one-man band or new business is not easy, so don’t assume getting staff will be easy or fast.

-There is also the option to start in an employed role with an existing business who give you a proven route to part owning your own business with them.
-Try Jonathan Taylor of Taylor Higson, I mentor and coach the business owners Jonathan develops so I can speak first hand his strategy for helping his staff become business owners really works.
+There is also the option to start in an employed role with an existing business which gives you a proven route to part owning your own business with them.
+Try Jonathan Taylor of Taylor Higson, I mentor and coach the business owners Jonathan develops so I can speak first hand and his strategy for helping his staff become business owners really works.

 I know no one better for giving you all the support and encouragement you could want for to build your own business while being employed.

-Read my blogs on how to write a business plan, this can often help in the decision-making process.
-The biggest mistakes you can make when building a recruitment business is also a good one.
+Read my blog on how to write a business plan, this can often help in the decision-making process.
+The biggest mistakes you can make is also a good one.
 If you are considering setting up on your own, read my blogs they will help.